piotcharis/Questionnaire/README.md

 # Running the project

 To run the project, you need to have Node.js installed.
 You can download it from [here](https://nodejs.org/).
+You also need to have Yarn installed.
+You can download it from [here](https://yarnpkg.com/).

 1. Clone the repository